Contacting Students in the Event of a Crisis

 - Send an e-mail to everyone on campus pointing them to our website for updates

-- Distribute appropriate message through the viaRadio alert system installed throughout campus.
+- Distribute appropriate message through the HEARO radio devices installed in many rooms across the campus

 - Have residence life staff meet with and account for their students on campus